s2balamurugan/fairness-application-website/README.md

 In the future we will focus on enhancing the model’s adaptability to more complex scenarios.
 This includes improving its performance when the sensitive feature is non-binary, ensuring it remains effective across diverse demographic groups.
 Additionally, we aim to extend the model’s capability to handle multi-class observed labels, making it applicable to a broader range of classification tasks.
 Finally, we will establish clear guidelines for determining when to prioritize accuracy over independence and vice versa, helping users make informed decisions based on their specific fairness and performance requirements.

 ## Refrences
 Choi, YooJung, Meihua Dang, and Guy Van den Broeck.
 2020.
-“Group Fairness by Probabilistic Modeling with Latent Fair Decisions.” https://arxiv.org/abs/2009.09031
+“Group Fairness by Probabilistic Modeling with Latent Fair Decisions.”
+[Link Text](https://arxiv.org/abs/2009.09031)

 Prashant, Parjanya, Seyedeh Baharan Khatami, Bruno Ribeiro, and Babak Salimi.2024.
-“Scalable Out-of-distribution Robustness in the Presence of Unobserved Con-founders.” https://arxiv.org/abs/2411.19923
+“Scalable Out-of-distribution Robustness in the Presence of Unobserved Con-founders.”
+[Link Text](https://arxiv.org/abs/2411.19923)